In our business, road realignment can be relatively routine. We take a winding stretch of road, straighten it out and make it safer.

 The federal government cost-shared with the ministry on the two-year project because it recognized the route’s contribution to the oil, gas, mining and forestry industries.
 And knowing the importance of the project, our project manager, supervisory crew, construction contractor, environmental monitors and bridge specialists all worked together with stakeholders and other agencies on this challenging stretch, so that drivers now have a wider, safer route.

-You could say the Pine Pass project team put in a peak performance, on this anything but simple 11-kilometre stretch.
+You could say the Pine Pass project team put in a peak performance on this complex 11-kilometre stretch.